hyperledger/cello/docs/CONTRIBUTING.md

 Your branch is up-to-date with 'origin/master'.
 ```

-Notice you will get a [gerrit item url](http://gerrit.hyperledger.org/r/7915), open and check the status.
+Notice you will get a gerrit url like `http://gerrit.hyperledger.org/r/7915`, open it and check the status.

-After the ci checking passed, add [reviewers](https://wiki.hyperledger.org/projects/cello#contributors) to the reviewer list and also post the gerrit item url at the [RocketChat channel](https://chat.hyperledger.org/channel/cello).
+After the ci checking passed, add [reviewers](https://wiki.hyperledger.org/projects/cello#contributors) to the reviewer list and also post the gerrit url at the [RocketChat channel](https://chat.hyperledger.org/channel/cello).
 The patch will be merged into the `master` branch after passing the review, then mark the Jira item as `Done`.

 * If you need to refine the patch further as the reviewers may suggest, you can change on the same branch, and commit the new code with `git commit -a --amend`, and then use the `git review` command again.